steppp/web-apis-demo/README.md

 # WEB APIS DEMOS

 This repository contains come demos to try out some web APIs which run in the browser.
-The code is divided into different projects, each one on its own folder.
+The code is divided into different projects, each one in its own folder.

 ## List of projects